sultanofstaking/How-To-Update-Pillar-With-No-Downtime/README.md

 **Step 1: Launch a clone pillar**

 NOTE: Steps 1 and 2 are done completely in virtual machines.
-Do not touch syrius for this step!
+Do not touch syrius for these steps!

-The clone pillar (pillar 2) should have the same exact specs as your primary pillar (pillar 1).
+The cloned pillar (pillar 2) should have the same exact specs as your primary pillar (pillar 1).
 That means same service provider, same OS, same CPU, Memory, etc. It is fine to put the clone in another region (in fact encouraged) but everything else should be the exact same.
 The point is to be sure the update doesnt break your machine so the spects need to be the same otherwise you are introducing variables.

 VPS is up and we are ready to launch the pillar right?
 No. Double check everythign is set up on the new VPS exactly as it is on pillar 1 VPS.
 SSH Config, UFW rules, any monitoring services etc. Follow the exact same steps to set up the new VPS as you did to set up pillar 1 VPS or again, you are introducing variables.